Random walks in Euclidean space: Estimates for high frequencies

+Integrating out $\g_2$, the third term in the last line vanishes by $(C)$.
+This proves the lemma by induction. \end{proof}

-We proceed by various Lemmata which show under the hypothesis (\ref{eq_contra}) that $B(\e')$ contains larger and larger families of isometries if $\e'$ becomes larger and larger.
+For the rest of the section, we assume to the contrary that \eqref{eq_contra} fails, and we proceed by various Lemmata which show under the indirect hypothesis that $B(\e')$ contains larger and larger families of isometries if $\e'$ becomes larger and larger (but still small).
 We will reach contradiction when we show that we can find translations of length comparable to $r^{-1}$ in many directions.
+The following simple property of the set $B(\e)$ will be used repeatedly: